Lynn Redgrave: Career

-In September 2006 she appeared in Nightingale, the U.S. premiere of her new one-woman play based upon her maternal grandmother Beatrice, at Los Angeles' Mark Taper Forum.
+In September 2006, she appeared in Nightingale, the U.S. premiere of her new one-woman play based upon her maternal grandmother Beatrice, at Los Angeles' Mark Taper Forum.
 She also performed the play in May 2007 at Hartford Stage in Hartford, Connecticut.
 In 2007, she appeared in an episode of Desperate Housewives as Dahlia Hainsworth, the mother of Susan Delfino's boyfriend Ian Hainsworth.

-She also appeared in an episode of ABC's television series Ugly Betty and an episode of Law & Order: Criminal Intent.

 In 2009, she was inducted into the American Theatre Hall of Fame.

 Voice work

 Redgrave narrated approximately 20 audiobooks, including Prince Caspian: The Chronicles of Narnia by C. S. Lewis for Harper Audio and Inkheart by Cornelia Funke for Listening Library.

 Personal life

-On 2 April 1967, Lynn Redgrave married English actor John Clark.
+On 2 April 1967, Lynn Redgrave married actor John Clark.
 Together they had three children.
-Her marriage to Clark was dissolved in 2000, two years after he revealed that he had had an affair with her personal assistant, Nicolette Hannah, and that Lynn's supposed grandson Zachary was in fact Clark's own son by Hannah, who had married (and subsequently divorced) their son Benjamin.
+Her marriage to Clark was dissolved in 2000, two years after he revealed that he had had an affair with her personal assistant, and that Lynn's supposed grandson was in fact Clark's own son by the personal assistant, who had married (and subsequently divorced) Clark and Redgrave's son.
 The divorce proceedings were acrimonious and became front-page news, with Clark alleging that Redgrave had also been unfaithful.

+On 5 January 1998, Redgrave became a naturalised citizen of the United States.

 Redgrave was appointed an Officer of the Order of the British Empire in the 2002 New Year Honours for services to acting and the cinema and to the British community in Los Angeles.
-She was a naturalised citizen of the United States.